pivotal-cf/PCC-Sample-App-PizzaStore/README.md

 ## Prepare to Run the Pizza App

 The app runs with a Tanzu GemFire service instance.
-That instance may have TLS encryption enabled.
-This app is versioned, and branches of this repository correspond to the Tanzu GemFire version that this app will work with.
+This app is versioned, and branches of this git repository correspond to the Tanzu GemFire version that this app will work with.
 Check out and run the app from the branch that matches your Tanzu GemFire tile version.
 For example, if your Tanzu GemFire service instance is version 1.11, check out this repository's `release/1.11` branch.
-The procedure to run the app differs slightly, based on whether TLS encryption is enabled or not.
+This is important because the procedure to run the app differs slightly, based on whether TLS encryption is enabled or not.
 Follow the appropriate setup procedure.

+### Prerequisites
+1. You should be logged in to your cf environment.
+Please see [cf login](https://cli.cloudfoundry.org/en-US/cf/login.html)
+2. The CF environment should have a Tanzu Gemfire Tile installed.

 ### Prepare with TLS Communication